homomorfismo/blog/_posts/2021-04-16-Duhamels-principle.md

 The intuition behind it, as the Wikipedia page puts it, is that *the inhomogeneous problem can be thought of as a set of homogeneous problems each starting afresh at a time $t = t_0$.
 By linearity, one can add up (integrate) the resulting solutions through time $t_0$ and obtain the solution for the inhomogeneous problem*.

-On the one hand, it is clear that the boundary conditions of ($\ref{P}$) are satisfied by $u$.
+On the one hand, it is clear that the boundary conditions of ($(P)$) are satisfied by $u$.
 On the other hand, we need to show that $u$ solves the equation and for that we need to compute

 $$
-\label{eq1}
 \tag{1}
 \frac{\partial u}{\partial t}(x,t) = \frac{\partial }{\partial t}\int_0^t v_s(x,t)ds
 $$